pchansen/GetData/Codebook.md

 ## CODES USED IN **INPUT** RAW DATA FILES

 ### Subject IDs
-There are thirty unique Subject IDs.
-These are coded 1-30.
+There are 30 unique Subject IDs.
+These are coded as integers in the range 1-30.

 ### Activity Labels (activity_labels.txt)
 There are 6 of these, labelled as: